That's Life (song)

-"That's Life" is a popular song written by Dean Kay and Kelly Gordon and first recorded in 1963 by Marion Montgomery.
+"That's Life" is a popular song written by Dean Kay and Kelly Gordon, and first recorded in 1963 by Marion Montgomery.
 The song has an uplifting message that, despite the ups and downs in life, one should not give up but keep positive, because soon one will be "back on top."

-The most famous version is by Frank Sinatra, released on his 1966 album of the same name.
-Sinatra recorded the song after hearing an earlier cover of it by O.C.
-Smith; the song proved successful and reached the fourth spot on the Billboard Hot 100 singles chart.
-Following the success of Sinatra's version, it was subsequently recorded by a number of artists including Aretha Franklin, James Booker, Shirley Bassey, James Brown, Van Morrison, David Lee Roth, Michael Bolton, Michael Bublé, Russell Watson, Deana Martin and Holt McCallany.
-Sinatra's version appeared in the 1993 film A Bronx Tale, the 1995 film Casper, the 2019 film Joker, the 2004 video game Tony Hawk's Underground 2, as well as the sixth season finale of Brooklyn Nine-Nine, while a cover by Bono was on the soundtrack of The Good Thief (2002).
+The most famous version is by Frank Sinatra, released on his 1966 album That's Life.
+Sinatra recorded the song after hearing an earlier recording of it by O.C.
+Smith; the song proved successful and reached the #4 on the Billboard Hot 100 singles chart.
+Following the success of Sinatra's version, it was subsequently recorded by a number of artists including Aretha Franklin, James Booker, Shirley Bassey, James Brown, Van Morrison, David Lee Roth, Michael Bolton, Lady Gaga, Michael Bublé, Russell Watson, Deana Martin, and Holt McCallany.
+Sinatra's version appeared in the 1993 film A Bronx Tale, the 1995 film Casper, the 2019 film Joker and its 2024 sequel Joker: Folie à Deux, the 2004 video game Tony Hawk's Underground 2, as well as the sixth season finale of Brooklyn Nine-Nine, while a cover by Bono was on the soundtrack of The Good Thief (2002).
+The song was sung by Manny Delgado (Rico Rodriguez) in the episode "Bad Hair Day" of the television show Modern Family.